shailendrayadav7/shailendrayadav7/README.md

 ## About Me

 I am a passionate Full Stack Developer with a knack for turning ideas into elegant solutions.
-Java, SpringBoot, and ReactJS are my tools of choice, and I thrive on the synergy of backend and frontend development.
+Java, SpringBoot, and React with TypeScript are my tools of choice, and I thrive on the synergy of backend and frontend development.

 ## What I Do